 Some children can develop a fever so keep a check on their temperature.
 Some children can also develop complications so you should contact the doctor or even 999 if something is amiss.
 The NHS website provides a list of when you should contact your doctor.

-Best treatment & relief
+Best treatment & relief for Chickenpox

 I’m afraid you are going to have to keep your child at home until all the blisters have scabbed over.
 Not ideal I know.
-For us we had plans for days out at the weekend and had to miss nursery but it could have been worse.
+For us, we had plans for days out at the weekend and had to miss nursery but it could have been worse.

-I have seen varying reports of duration of spots.
+I have seen varying reports of the duration of spots.
 Some websites say 5-6 days, others up to two weeks.
 I changed his pyjamas every night and clothes every day so the risk of them spreading was reduced.

 I asked around my friends for help and advice and I took on board most suggestions.